 Top 10 Disgusting Foods The Chinese Eat [DISTURBING]

 The locals in many countries consume foods that we find to be bizarre, but China has one of the largest varieties of food in the world.
-Walk down any street market in China and you’ll find the delicious delicacies, the tourist treats, and even the downright disgusting.
-Some of these dishes are known for their tastes, some for being unique, and others for their medicinal purposes and can be made from animals, plants, insects, and just about anything else.
+Walk down any street market in China, and you’ll find delicious delicacies, tourist treats, and even the downright disgusting.
+Some of these dishes are known for their tastes, some for being unique, and others for their medicinal purposes.
+These delicacies can be made from animals, plants, insects, and just about anything else.
 The saying must be true, “The Chinese eat everything with four legs, except tables and chairs, and everything that flies, except airplanes.”

-Editors Note: Balut is a Chinese dish that was adopted by the Philippines in the 17th century.
-It is now considered a national dish of the Philippines but it is a Chinese food – hence it’s inclusion on this list.
+Editors Note: Balut is a Chinese dish that the Philippines adopted in the 17th century.
+It is now considered a national dish of the Philippines, but it is a Chinese food – hence its inclusion on this list.
 “According to a study in 2007, Chinese traders and migrants brought the custom of eating fertilized duck eggs to the Philippines around the 17th century.
-It’s also said the origin is from Chinese’s “Maodan,” or “feathered egg.””
+It’s also said the origin is from Chinese’s ‘Maodan,’ or ‘feathered egg.’”
 [Source study]

-Many of us consume eggs in some form without even questioning it, because they are unfertilized and have many nutritious benefits for our lives.
+Many of us consume eggs in some form without even questioning it because they are unfertilized and have many nutritious benefits for our health.
 The Chinese, along with other countries, eat eggs in a very different way known as balut.
 Balut is a partially developed chicken or duck egg that has been incubated between 14 and 21 days before being boiled and eaten.

 Balut is a popular street food that can be found at many roadside markets.
 It may sound sickening to eat a partially developed duck, but this dish is considered a delicacy in many places such as China.
 The fertilized egg is boiled for about 25 minutes and is eaten while the egg is still warm.
 The yolk portion is described as rich and creamy with an overall mild taste, and some eggs contain bones and feathers that are edible, which (according to local belief) make the men eating them appear more masculine.